nakielsh/VaccineOptimizer/README.md

 # VaccineOptimizer

-This program minimalizes costs of vaccine purchase and ensures the supply to all pharmacies.
+This terminal app minimalizes costs of vaccine purchase and ensures the supply to all pharmacies.
 The program should provide the most cost-effective for all pharmacies configuration.

 ## Input data